glassflow/glassflow-examples/transformations/ai/predict-car-price/README.md

 glassflow pipeline create predict-car-price --space-id={space_id} --function=transform.py --requirements=openai
 ```

-This command initializes the pipeline with a name `anomalies-detection` in the `examples` space and specifies the transformation function `transform.py`.
+This command initializes the pipeline with the name `predict-car-price` in the `examples` space and specifies the transformation function `transform.py`.
 After running the command, it returns a new **Pipeline ID** with its **Access Token**.

 #### 5. Create an environment configuration file